Home > Website Accessibility Statement

-This website accessibility statement applies to https://censis.org.uk/ is subject to ongoing review and change.
+This website accessibility statement applies to https://censis.org.uk/ and is subject to ongoing review and change.
+Last updated: 14/06/2021.

 We want as many people as possible to be able to have access to our website information and resources.
-To make that possible we will be aiming to meet the international WCAG 2.1 AA accessibility standard with this website.
+To make that possible, we aim to meet the international WCAG 2.1 AA accessibility standard with this website.

 We’ve also made the website text as simple as possible to understand.
 However, some of our content is technical, and we use technical terms where there is no easier wording we could use without changing what the text means.